 Moving the slide-in navigation keeps the site viewing simple, while providing a large navigation.
-You can argue that people don't know to click the menu bar, but it's 2016 now.
+You can argue people don't know to click the menu bar, but it's 2018 now.
 I think most people, especially people in their ideal customer base are aware of how to use a slide-in navigation.

-Nextiny avoids having drop down navigation, which can get messy, by having on page sub navigation for their services.
-Which comes complete with icons, personally I think it's a nice touch.
+Nextiny avoids having drop-down navigation, which can get messy, by having on page sub-navigation for their services.
+It comes complete with icons, which I personally think it's a nice touch.

-protocol 80 has nice color palette that starts with their 4 icons on their homepage.
-The rest of the graphics on the site carry that color palette for a consistent look.
+protocol 80 has a nice color palette that starts with their 4 icons on their homepage.
+The rest of the graphics on the site carry the same color palette for a consistent look.

 That Agency took a different approach for their site navigation, instead of having it at the top of the page they went for a side navigation.
-Which happens to be semi-transparent.
-What that does is really open up the viewing space for the homepage to allow them to tell their story.
+It also happens to be semi-transparent.
+This helps open up the viewing space for the homepage to allow them to tell their story.

 MedEd Web Solutions does a great job showcasing what they have to offer.

-Have two products / offers?
-Great split your hero section and let the visitor navigate to the right one for them.
+Have two products/offers?
+You can split your hero section and let the visitor navigate to the right choice for them.

 HubSpot COS shout out, they are using a HubSpot call-to-action in the header to track clicks and when you navigate to their "MedEd Manager" service page the call-to-action dynamically changes from "Contact Us" to "Demo MedED Manager Now".